gan-of-culture/get-sauce/README.md

 --------------------------------------------------------------------------------

- -n             Don't merge video, audio and subtitles using ffmpeg
+ -k             Keep video, audio and subtitles.
+Don't merge using ffmpeg

- get-sauce -n http...
+ get-sauce -k http...

 --------------------------------------------------------------------------------
  -o             Output name of the file